UnwilledTangent/AGV-MDP/README.md

 # AGV-MDP
 SP's Iconic Project.
-This is the code repository for the Autonomous Guidance Vehicle for the Multi-Disciplinary Project.
+This is the code repository for the Autonomous Guidance Vehicle of the Multi-Disciplinary Project.

 ## Team Members
 Mok Jia Luo